PhilipAubert/congenial-pancake/README.md

 ## Research

 Seeing as I hadn't implemented this exact feature before, I wanted to see what others had done to implement similiar things.
 I decided to paste the whole assignment into ChatGPT to see what it would cook up.
-It cooked up a python script, where it explained that using **semaphores** it could easily create a function to achieve the desired result.
+It cooked up a python script where it explained that by using **semaphores** it could easily create a function to achieve the desired result.

 I then moved on to googling 'Javascript semaphores', and found an article on medium.com (https://medium.com/swlh/semaphores-in-javascript-e415b0d684bc)